-The hacker group Desorden announced today (October 16) that it had hacked Acer Taiwan and found vulnerabilities on its Malaysian and Indonesian network as well.
+The hacker group Desorden announced today (October 16) that it had hacked Acer Taiwan and found vulnerabilities in its Malaysian and Indonesian networks as well.

 Desorden contacted Privacy Affairs regarding the new hack.

 We have reached out to Acer after being notified of this new hack.

 Update: On October 18, Acer spokesperson Steven Chung confirmed the attack to Privacy Affairs.

 “We have recently detected an isolated attack on our local after-sales service system in India and a further attack in Taiwan.
 Upon detection, we immediately initiated our security protocols and conducted a full scan of our systems.
 We are notifying all potentially affected customers in India, while the attacked Taiwan system does not involve customer data.
 The incident has been reported to local law enforcement and relevant authorities and has no material impact on our operations and business continuity.”

 The hackers also announced the above on a known hacker forum.
 The hackers allege that they did not steal all the available data on the server and only took data about Acer employee details.

 The hackers claim that immediately after the breach, they notified Acer management, and Acer has since taken the affected server offline.

 Samples were provided of the alleged hack showing internal documents and sensitive employee information.

 The samples show data from as recent as October 14, indicating that the alleged hack took place sometime around this date.